helpwave/services/README.md

 > [Development Containers](https://containers.dev/) is still relatively new technology.
 > Things are likely to change and/or break.

+> [!WARNING]
+> Even though containers are a somewhat isolated environment,
+> the devcontainer has access to the host's docker socket.
+> This means malicious code can still mess with your system.
+> Just like on your host system (assuming your user is in the docker group), everything could run as root, if it tried hard enough.
+> For example by spawning a new container, which mounts `/` and runs `rf -rf /`.
+> You can disable docker-out-of-docker by setting `DOCKER_SOCK` in `dev`'s `.env` to `/dev/null`.

 #### Development Containers and IntelliJ ([GoLand](https://www.jetbrains.com/de-de/go/))

 ##### [The short route](https://www.jetbrains.com/help/go/connect-to-devcontainer.html#start_container_from_product)